aljazerzen/lutra/website/content/docs/_index.md

 A **runner** executes programs by taking input and producing output, both in binary format.
 Currently, there are two runners available:

-- `interpreter-br`: a local interpreter that executes programs in the same process,
+- `lutra-interpreter`: a local interpreter that executes programs in the same process,
-- `sql-postgres`: a PostgreSQL runner that executes SQL programs in a database.
+- `lutra-runner-postgres`: a PostgreSQL runner that executes SQL programs in a database.

 ```
-> lutra run project.lt my_program
+> lutra run --project project.lt --interpreter --program my_program
 {
   id = 3,
   title = "Forrest Gump",